ut-amrl/codebotler/docs/index.md

 ---

 # Abstract
 Recent advancements in large language models (LLMs) have spurred interest in using them for generating robot programs from natural language, with promising initial results.
 We investigate the use of LLMs to generate programs for service mobile robots leveraging mobility, perception, and human interaction skills, and where accurate sequencing and ordering of actions is crucial for success.
 We contribute **CodeBotler**, an open-source tool to program service mobile robots from natural language, and **RoboEval**, a benchmark to evaluate the correctness and robustness of generated programs.
 CodeBotler performs program generation via few-shot prompting of LLMs with an embedded domain-specific language (eDSL) in Python, and leverages skill abstractions to deploy generated programs on any general-purpose mobile robot.
-RoboEval evaluates the correctness of generated programs by checking execution traces starting with multiple initial states, and checking whether the traces satisfy temporal logic properties that encode correctness for each task.
-RoboEval also includes multiple prompts per task to test for the robustness of program generation.
+RoboEval evaluates the correctness of generated programs by first generating execution traces starting with multiple world initial states, and then checking whether each of the traces satisfy temporal logic properties that encode correctness for each task.
+RoboEval also includes multiple prompts per task to test for robustness of program generation.

 # Overview